KohliDev/liota/tutorials/RPi_Tutorial_Getting_Started.md

 ![RPi](../images/rpi_circuit_diagram.png)

-You can switch to root user or use "sudo" command as required, update the Raspbian OS:
+In the RaspberryPi shell you can switch to root user or use "sudo" command as required, update the Raspbian OS:
 ```bash
 $ su
 Password: